 Generally, Air Force installations are significantly more likely to be a major source for CPs than they are for HAPs.
 Additionally, being classified as a major source for HAPs results in significantly more regulations becoming applicable to the facility.
-As such, environmental flight personnel who believe that they have become a major source for HAPs should seek technical support from their AFCEC ISS counterpart or Air Quality SME prior to undertaking any relevant permitting actions.
+As such, environmental flight personnel who believe that they have become a major source for HAPs should seek technical support from DAF's Air Quality SME prior to undertaking any relevant permitting actions.